-The overall prospects for the Korean and global economy in 2021 and beyond remain uncertain.
+The overall prospects for the Korean and global economy in 2022 and beyond remain uncertain.
 In recent years, the global financial markets have experienced significant volatility as a result of, among other things:

-- the occurrence of severe health epidemics, such as the COVID-19 pandemic; - interest rate fluctuations as well as changes in policy rates by the U.S. Federal Reserve and other central banks: - financial and social difficulties affecting many countries worldwide, in particular in Latin America and Europe; - a deterioration in economic and trade relations between the United States and its major trading partners, including China; - the slowdown of economic growth in China and other major emerging market economies;

-- · increased uncertainties resulting from the United Kingdom's exit from the European Union; and - political and social instability in various countries in the Middle East, including Syria, Iraq and Egypt.
+- the occurrence of severe health epidemics, such as the COVID-19 pandemic; - hostilities, political or social tensions involving Russia (including the invasion of Ukraine by Russia and ensuing actions that the United States and other countries have taken or may take in the future) and the resulting adverse effects on the global supply of oil and other natural resources and the global financial markets; - interest rate fluctuations as well as changes in policy rates by the U.S. Federal Reserve and other central banks: - financial and social difficulties affecting many countries worldwide, in particular in Latin America and Europe; - a deterioration in economic and trade relations between the United States and its major trading partners, including China; - escalations in trade protectionism globally and geopolitical tensions in East Asia and the Middle East; - the slowdown of economic growth in China and other major emerging market economies; - · increased uncertainties resulting from the United Kingdom's exit from the European Union; and - political and social instability in various countries in the Middle East, including Syria, Iraq and Egypt.